xbmc/repo-plugins/plugin.image.iphoto/README.txt

 iPhoto plugin for XBMC
 ======================
 This plugin imports an iPhoto library into XBMC.
-After importing, you will see three categories that correspond with their iPhoto counterparts:
+After importing, you will see categories that correspond with their iPhoto counterparts:

 * Events
 * Albums
+* Faces
+* Keywords
 * Ratings

 Configuration